Amelia Freund

-Amelia Freund née Rüdiger or Amelia Lewis (1824 – 17 March 1888) was born in Prussia.
-She was an inventor, editor and a campaigner for socialism and women's equality.
+Amelia Freund née Rüdiger or Amelia Lewis (1824 – 17 March 1888) was a Prussian-born inventor, editor and a campaigner for socialism and women's equality.

 Life

 Freund was born in Prussia in 1824 or 1825.
 She married Dr Jonas Charles Hermann Freund on 18 March 1846, in London, who was Karl Marx's doctor.
 They had eight children and after they were born Feund became active in feminist societies.